GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 There are two use cases for Classpath Checker:

-- **For library/application developers** the tool finds static linkage errors in their projects, and will help to avoid incompatible versions of libraries in their dependencies.
+- **For library/application developers** the tool finds linkage errors in their projects, and will help to avoid incompatible versions of libraries in their dependencies.

-- **For organizations** that provide multiple libraries developed by different teams, the tool helps to ensure that users depending on the libraries will not see any static linkage errors at runtime.
+- **For organizations** that provide multiple libraries developed by different teams, the tool helps to ensure that users depending on the libraries will not see any linkage errors at runtime.

 ### Approach